Wodan58/Roy/doc/COYimplJOY.md

 small nodes that are needed for Joy are not a good fit for a garbage collector.

 Moy is slower than joy1, because it translates builtins to an index in the symbol table.
-It makes compiling easier at the cost of a slower interpreter.
+That makes compiling easier at the cost of a slower interpreter.

 Coy is faster than the original in fib.joy, because it doesn't create garbage in the first place and that is always faster.
 Coy is also faster when executing grmtst.joy.
 Vectors can be more efficient than linked lists, because they reduce the number of objects that the garbage collector needs to visit.

-joy0 executes grmtst.joy a lot faster than any other implementation.
+joy0 executes grmtst.joy a lot faster than other implementations.
 That makes the garbage collectors in the other implementations look bad.

+Doy still has to be developed fully before it can be times.